Bayowar/Bayowar/README.md

 👋 Hi, I’m @Bayowar.
 Kindly click here _-> https://bayowar.github.io
-👀 I’m interested in Data analysis
+👀 I’m interested in Data
 🌱 I’m currently learning all forms of data analysis and manipulation 💞️ I’m looking to collaborate on new and exciting projects ⚡ Fun fact: I am a proficient sports player